 - record what you see and shoot and be ready to provide that information to local projects.

-You can find more detailed information on the law, safety and animal welfare at these sites:
+You can find more detailed information on the law, safety, animal welfare and Recipes at these sites:

-Warfarin had been used as a successful grey control poison for the purpose of tree protection in areas where there are no red squirrels.
+Warfarin had been used as an indiscriminate grey control poison for the purpose of tree protection in areas where there are no red squirrels.
 The EU license for the production and sale of Warfarin as a grey squirrel bait ended in September 2014.
-However, users who had stocks left could use it until September 2015.
 There is currently no other licensed poison for grey squirrel control.

 Fertility Control (Immunocontraception)

-Research continues, both internationally and in the UK, to find a suitable method of stopping grey squirrel breeding.
-Fertility Control could provide a number of benefits because it is non-lethal, humane and publicly acceptable.
-Although considerable progress has been made, there is a need for a species-specific, oral method of delivery as opposed to an injectable form.
+Fertility Control could provide a number of benefits because it is a non-lethal, humane and publicly acceptable method of grey control.
+Considerable progress has been made and research is ongoing for the development and licensing of an oral paste as opposed to an injectable form.
+Watch More.

-Research is ongoing, especially in the US, to use gene-editing as a means of controlling pests but no solid research is available for developing a suitable technique in the near future.
+Research is continuing, in the UK and the US, for the use of gene-editing as a means of controlling pests but no solid results are available for developing a suitable technique in the near future.
 It is hoped that a method could be used for introducing gene-edited male grey squirrels which would produce only male offspring, eventually reducing the population.

 For further information about grey squirrel control please see: Charles Dutton: The Grey Squirrel Management Handbook, 2016, Published by European Squirrel Initiative.